zackAJ/laravel-debounce/README.md

 ```

 ## Bonus CLI Debounce
-For fun, you can actually debounce commands from the CLI using `debounce:command` Artisan command.
+For fun, you can actually debounce commands from the CLI using the `debounce:command` Artisan command.

 ```php
 php artisan debounce:command 5 uniqueKey app:test